What is Borderline Personality Disorder?

 Relapse prevention often involves group therapy or a twelve-step program where they can share stories and coping strategies.

 It is extremely important to seek help for substance abuse disorder and BPD, and even more so if they occur together.
-If you or a loved one are suffering from these issues, contact Phoenix Rising today.
+If you or a loved one are suffering from Borderline Personality Disorder, contact Phoenix Rising in Palm Springs, CA to begin your treatment program today.
 Our trained professionals are ready and eager to help you begin your journey to recovery!